AckerlyXu/heima/articles/site-recovery/delete-vault.md

 ---
-title: Delete Recovery Services vault
+title: Delete a Site Recovery vault
+description: Learn how to delete an Azure Site Recovery vault, based on the Site Recovery scenario.
 service: site-recovery
 documentationcenter: ''
 author: rockboyfor